One57: Condominiums

-The apartments were furnished with Italian marble, rosewood flooring, specialized lighting and hardware, and kitchen appliances made by Smallbone of Devizes.
+The building's original condominium owners were given a choice of materials for the interior finishes: for example, they could choose between rosewood or white oak for the floors.
+The apartments were furnished with Italian marble, wooden flooring, specialized lighting and hardware, and kitchen appliances made by Smallbone of Devizes.
 Some of the kitchen appliances, such as dishwashers and refrigerators, were built into the apartments.
 A typical apartment, such as the three-bedroom unit on floor 58, was decorated with a toilet room with white-onyx floors; and baths with different types of marbles.
 The bathrooms have bidets and toilets manufactured by Duravit, as well as in-room televisions.
-Some units have two juxtaposed toilet rooms within their master bedrooms.
-Some residents further customized their units with decorative elements.
-One condominium unit on floor 67 was purchased in 2015, underwent a renovation, and was placed for sale in 2017.
-Among the features of that unit were marble-slab floors, white-gold leaf walls, a white-oak paneled living room, and a vaulted dining-room ceiling.
-Another unit, 61B, was decorated with $2.5 million of furnishings designed by Jeffrey Beers.
-Some of the units also contain private swimming pools.
+Some units have two juxtaposed toilet rooms within their master bedrooms, and several units have private swimming pools.
+Some residents further customized their units; for example, one condominium unit on floor 67 was redecorated with marble-slab floors, white-gold leaf walls, a white-oak paneled living room, and a vaulted dining-room ceiling.
+Another unit, 61B, was decorated with $2.5 million of furnishings designed by Jeffrey Beers International.

-According to the bylaws of One57's condominium board, residents could have up to two "orderly domestic" pets, of which residents were required to send photos to the board.
-Certain pets, such as pigs, hens, rabbits, and gerbils, are banned.
-Guests could not bring pets.
-In addition, window decorations are banned, and the board has to approve window curtains and blinds.
-The building was initially maintained by a staff of eighteen, which was relatively small in comparison to other residential developments in New York City.
-This took into account the fact that many residents were not expected to live at One57 year-round and, as such, a larger staff was not needed.
-The resident manager has their own two-bedroom apartment on the southwest corner of floor 34.
-Matthew Shaer of New York magazine compared the apartments to an "investment, a collectible item, a safe-deposit box" for the ultra-wealthy.